magento/devdocs/guides/v1.0/frontend-dev-guide/responsive-web-design/rwd_overview.md

 <!--
 <a href="http://www.smashingmagazine.com/2011/01/12/guidelines-for-responsive-web-design/" target="_blank">Responsive web design</a> is a set of techniques that enable you to display the same content on multiple device sizes (referred to as *viewports*) without maintaining completely separate style sheets for each. -->

-Responsive web design (RWD, <i>responsive design</i>) crafts web sites to provide an optimal viewing experienc e&mdash; easy reading and navigation with a minimum of resizing, panning, and scrolling, across a wide range of devices (from large, high-resolution desktop computer monitors to mobile phones).
+Responsive web design (RWD, <i>responsive design</i>) crafts web sites to provide an optimal viewing experience &mdash; easy reading and navigation with a minimum of resizing, panning, and scrolling, across a wide range of devices (from large, high-resolution desktop computer monitors to mobile phones).

 The built-in Magento Blank and Luma (which <a href="{{site.gdeurl}}frontend-dev-guide/themes/theme-inherit.html" target="_blank">inherits</a> from Blank) themes use the mobile first RWD approach.
 It is ensured by means of CSS, JavaScript and HTML.